lightelligence-io/docs/README.md

 ### Inviting contributors

-If wished, we can adjust and use the following partial as a template to invite contributors to Lightelligence:
+If desired, we can adjust and use the following partial as a template to invite contributors to Lightelligence:

 `\themes\gohugoioTheme_custom\layouts\partials\home-page-sections\open-source-involvement.html`

-### Customize the Landing Page
+### Customizing the Landing Page

 * Layout of the introduction text with the get started button: `\themes\gohugoioTheme_custom\layouts\partials\hero.html`